Xupeiyi/fpinscala/notes/chapter 7 purely functional parallelism.md

 ```scala worksheet
 def fork[A](a: => Par[A]): Par[A]
 ```
-for explicit forking.
+for explicit forking (the given `Par` should be run in a separate logical thread).
 Use it to rewrite the `sum` function
 ```scala worksheet
 def sum(ints: IndexedSeq[Int]): Par[Int] =
   if ints.size <= 1 then